-Division of Social Science offers 8 courses based on CSTA K-12 Computer Science Standards and Advanced Placement (AP), two of which are AP certified.
+Division of Computer Science offers 8 courses based on CSTA K-12 Computer Science Standards and Advanced Placement (AP), two of which are AP certified.

 We inspire all learners to understand and appreciate the beauty of technology and engineering.
 The curriculum introduces technology as a powerful tool to reform natural and human society and equip learners with engineering competencies for applications and solutions.

 We believe that learners learn technology and engineering deeper when they are: